ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

     - **Contact Page** → Fill out a query form → Submit question about dog behavior → Receive expert advice via email.
     - **Outcome:** Helen gets a personalized solution from an expert to apply to her dog’s behavior.

-**Detailed, comprehensive, and well-documented use cases** will allow me to clearly outline user needs and design an effective user experience.

 ---